How To Grow Tomatoes Like a Professional: A Comprehensive Guide to Tomato Growing Techniques and Tips

 Garlic: Provides natural pest protection.

-These companion plants not only thrive alongside tomatoes but can also enhance their growth.
+These companion plants not only thrive alongside tomatoes but can also enhance their growth and yield.

 Plants to Avoid Near Tomatoes